SSWConsulting/SSW.Rules.Content/rules/enable-pull-requests-to-ensure-code-is-reviewed/rule.md

 ---

 Everybody strives to be perfect, but mistakes are normal, and it is easy for a developer to skim over errors when they've read their own code code hundreds of times!
-This is why changes should never be pushed directly to the main branch.

 Pull requests are the best way to ensure that two sets of eyes see every change - so the responsibility is never solely on the person writing the code.